If you’ve ever said “But today’s music sucks”, you wouldn’t be the first and you won’t be the last.

 Make something.
 Show us what your thing is.
 Respond to the stuff you don’t like by creating the stuff you do like.
 Turn “But today’s music sucks” into “Who cares if today’s music sucks BECAUSE HERE’S A COOL THING I MADE”.
 Be a model, not a critic.

-A quick caveat: if you want a career in pop music, what you create has to be relevant, contemporary and sellable.
-You can’t just write two dozen songs in the style of The Beatles, get a mountain of rejections from every artist or label you approach, conclude Ed Bell gave you some terrible advice and fill up my inbox with hate messages.
+A quick caveat: if you want a career in commercial pop music, what you create has to be relevant, contemporary and sellable.
+You can’t just write two dozen songs that sound like The Beatles, get a mountain of rejections from every artist or label you approach, conclude Ed Bell gave you some terrible advice and fill up my inbox with hate messages.
 (Well, you can, but it’s not a good use of your time.)

 If your goal is to get songs cut as part of the big machine that is the music industry, you have to appeal to the contemporary market.
 You have to.
 So do.
 Be inspired by The Beatles and write songs that sound contemporary.
 Making a point of writing strong melodies, using interesting chord progressions, including acoustic instruments – whatever it is – but do it in a way that’s 100% fresh, and 100% right now.